 Per the IDWST approved sampling plan, ten percent (10%) of all homes and buildings were sampled with the exception of schools and Child Development Centers.
-A minimum of five (5) samples were collected from each school and Child Development Center.
-For Zone I1, there are no Child Development Centers.
+A minimum of five (5) samples were collected from each school and two (2) samples at Child Development Centers.